rilindo/Puppet-Professional-Certification-Study-Guide/README.md

 Online resources that will help you prepare for taking the Puppet Professional Certification exam.

-### NOTE: I am not active using Puppet right now, but I am happy to manage this page.
+### NOTE: I am not actively using Puppet right now, but I am happy to manage this page.
 If you have forked this repo and wish to make a pull request for the benefit of other people, please feel free to do so.

 ## Exam Objectives